qrohlf/sensible-web-development/index.md

 # Office Hours

 I will be holding office hours every Wednesday from 11am-12:30pm in the Bodine math lounge.
+If you're having issues while working on the labs, shoot me an email or say my name in IRC!
+If I'm online, I'll happily assist.

 # Topics